Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 2. Configuring your backups

-3. Restoring from a backup
+3. Take a backup

-4. Showing and downloading backup sets
+4. Restoring from a backup

 == License ==